-NOTE: If the feedback signal is more than 10% (default) different from the demand signal (allowing for the drive time of the actuator to respond to load changes), then a A28 - Valve 1 Fault and/or A29 - Valve 2 Fault alarm will be generated.
+NOTE: If the feedback signal is more than 10% (default) different from the demand signal (allowing for the drive time of the actuator to respond to load changes), then a A27 - Valve 1 Fault and/or A28 - Valve 2 Fault alarm will be generated.
 Valves will continue to operate until fault is rectified.

-The cooling valves are drive open/drive close devices and in the event that the power is lost, they will remain at the last known operating position.
-If the signal from the controller is lost or is OV, then the valve will close.
+The cooling valves are drive open/drive close devices and in the event the positioning signal is lost, they will remain at the last known operating position (assuming no signal, if at 0 V then valve will close).